-Penal Code 485 PC is the California statute that defines the offense of “misappropriation of lost property.”
+Penal Code 485 PC is the California statute that defines the offense of misappropriation of lost property.
 The section makes it a crime for a person to keep lost property when there are clues identifying its true owner.

-“One who finds lost property under circumstances which give him knowledge of or means of inquiry as to the true owner, and who appropriates such property to his own use, or to the use of another person not entitled thereto, without first making reasonable and just efforts to find the owner and to restore the property to him, is guilty of theft.”
+The text of 485 PC states that “one who finds lost property under circumstances which give him knowledge of or means of inquiry as to the true owner, and who appropriates such property to his own use, or to the use of another person not entitled thereto, without first making reasonable and just efforts to find the owner and to restore the property to him, is guilty of theft.”

 - keeping a colleague’s lost jacket when her full name is written inside.